 |Subject Area||Geometry Honors|

-MAFS.912.G-CO.3.11: Prove theorems about parallelograms to solve problems.
-Theorems include: opposite sides are congruent, opposite angles are congruent, the diagonals of a parallelogram bisect each other, and conversely, rectangles are parallelograms with congruent diagonals.
+MAFS.912.G-CO.3.11: Prove theorems about parallelograms; use theorems about parallelograms to solve problems.
+(Theorems include: opposite sides are congruent, opposite angles are congruent, the diagonals of a parallelogram bisect each other, and conversely, rectangles are parallelograms with congruent diagonals.)

 |Learning Targets and Learning Criteria|

-All IEP and ESOL accommodations will be provided daily.
+All IEP and ESOL accommodations are provided daily.